devSchacht/essential-image-optimization/app/partials/book.md

 * Internet Explorer: No support
 * Safari: Some beta support

 WebP is not without its downsides.
 It lacks full-resolution color space options and does not support progressive decoding.
-That said, tooling for WebP is decent and browser-support, while limited to Chrome and Opera at the time of writing may well cover enough of your users for it to be worth considering with a fallback.
+That said, tooling for WebP is decent and browser-support, while limited to Chrome and Opera at the time of writing, may well cover enough of your users for it to be worth considering with a fallback.

 ### How Do I Convert My Images to WebP?